daniellcell/csci3100-project/README.md

 6. Import the database shoppingcart.sql into localhost database (contain the products information)
 7. Modify any php or css files you want and type localhost/3100/xxx.php in your browser to view changes.
 ----------------------------------------------------------
-Failed to connect MySQL:
+Failed to connect MySQL,
-Change process_r.php and prcoess.php
+change process_r.php and prcoess.php the following:

 $con=mysqli_connect("localhost","root",""); Windows user